-Risk of overfeeding sweet potato to rabbits.
+Risk of overfeeding sweet potatoes to rabbits.

-Overfeeding your rabbit’s kumara/sweet potatoes, which are high in starch and low in fiber, is dangerous to rabbits because it could disrupt the balance of gut flora.
+Overfeeding your rabbit’s kumara (sweet potatoes), which are high in starch and low in fiber, is dangerous to rabbits because it could disrupt the balance of gut flora.

-If you suspect that your rabbit might be suffering from GI stasis, don’t hesitate to bring your rabbit to a veterinarian because GI stasis could lead to organ failure and dead extremely fast if not treated.
+If you suspect that your rabbit might be suffering from GI stasis, don’t hesitate to bring your rabbit to a veterinarian because GI stasis could lead to organ failure and death extremely fast if not treated.

 Another risk of overfeeding starchy foods like sweet potatoes to rabbits is obesity.
-The daily range of starch a rabbit should eat is between 0-140 grams, while sweet potatoes contains 14 grams of starch per 200 grams.
+The daily range of starch a rabbit should eat is between 0–140 grams, while sweet potatoes contain 14 grams of starch per 200 grams.